 - stop is the name value of the operation that terminates or gives up control of the resource.
 It will timeout after the specified time.
 If the stop operation fails, it will attempt to fence the node on which the failure occurred.
-The stop fail policy must be set to fence and a STONITH facility must be configured according to the requirements for your site (see Chapter 7, "STONITH Resource Examples" on page 77.) - resource-stickiness specifies a weight for the preference to keep this resource on the node on which it is currently running.
+The stop fail policy must be set to fence and a STONITH facility must be configured according to the requirements for your site (see Chapter 8, "STONITH Resource Examples" on page 109.) - resource-stickiness specifies a weight for the preference to keep this resource on the node on which it is currently running.
 A positive value specifies a preference for the resource to remain on the node on which it is currently running.
-This preference may only be overridden if the node becomes ineligible to run the resource (if the node goes into standby mode) or if there is a start, monitor, or stop failure for this resource or another resource in the same resource group. - migration-threshold specifies a weight for the preference to move this resource to a new node based on the number of start, monitor, or stop failures that this resource has experienced.
-The value of -INFINITY specifies that if this resource experiences a failure, this resource and all members of its resource group will be restarted on a different eligible node. - Use the following command to verify changes you make to the CIB, with each resource that you define:
+This preference may only be overridden if the node becomes ineligible to run the resource (if the node goes into standby mode) or if there is a start, monitor, or stop failure for this resource or another resource in the same resource group.

+- migration-threshold specifies a count of failures at which the current node will receive a score of -INFINITY so that the resource must fail over to another node and is not eligible for restart on the local node, based on the number of start, monitor, or stop failures that this resource has experienced. - Use the following command to verify changes you make to the CIB, with each resource that you define: